Mathematic 2 - Calculus 2 - Summary

 Choosing the Order of Integration

-- You may integrate with respect to first or first — choose the easier way.
+You may integrate with respect to y y y first or x x x first — choose the easier way.

 Example: